MicrosoftEdge/MicrosoftEdge-Documentation/extensions/supported-APIs/README.md

 The following is a detailed list of API members that are supported.
 Development of the extension platform is ongoing, so check back frequently for updates!

+## Overarching issues

+The following known issues span across the extension platform and will be fixed in the near future:

+- Regardless of any `catch()` statements, exceptions thown in the content script context by predefined JavaScript methods (such as `document.querySelector()`) will be dispatched to both the content script's and page's `window.onerror` handlers.
+- When using the CSS `url()` property, absolute urls using `ms-browser-extension://` will not work like they do in Chrome.
+To bypass this issue, use relative paths to resources (starting in the root extension directory) instead.

 ## browserAction